jsohlendorff/continuous_time_LTMLE/article.typ

 $
 in alignment with @eq:weightprocess with perfect compliance at time zero.
-We verify that our efficient influence function is the same as @rytgaardContinuoustimeTargetedMinimum2022 under their assumption of orthogonal martingales (which is needed to ensure that the likelihood factorizes in the way their likelihood does).
+We verify that our efficient influence function is the same as @rytgaardContinuoustimeTargetedMinimum2022, but first we need to make sure that the setting is the same as theirs.
+@rytgaardContinuoustimeTargetedMinimum2022
-To align with @rytgaardContinuoustimeTargetedMinimum2022, we also assume that $covariate(k) = covariate(k-1)$
+assumes orthogonal martingales and that $covariate(k) = covariate(k-1)$
-whenever $status(k) = a$.
+whenever $status(k) = a$ (in our manuscript, we allowed $covariate(k)$ to change).
 The efficient influence function of @rytgaardContinuoustimeTargetedMinimum2022 is given in Theorem 1 of @rytgaardContinuoustimeTargetedMinimum2022 in our notation by
 $